How Athyna Makes Remote, Work

 The Big Hitters

-Notion — We do everything in Notion.
+• Notion: We do everything in Notion.
 Documentation, OKRs, product positioning, employee directory, pet directory, risk analysis, meetings, reports, advisor updates.
-If it can be done on any other app, we probably don’t use that app — we it in Notion.
+If it can be done on any other app, we probably don’t use that app; we do it in Notion.

-Slack — This one goes without saying.
-I am interested to see the soon to be released Slack competitor by Once and the team at 37 Signals soon.
-Slack does seem to be a bit too distracting sometimes, but for now.
-It’s very core to what we do.
+• Slack: This one goes without saying.
+Slack does seem to be a bit too distracting sometimes, but for now, it’s very much at the core of what we do.

 Necessary Evils

-Figma (and sometimes Miro) — Figma, and when we sometimes use Miro, may actually be rated a bit low.
-We love both FigJam and Miro for brainstorming sessions and also for a lot of our design work.
+• Figma: Figma may actually be rated a bit low.
+We love both FigJam and Miro for brainstorming sessions and much of our design work.

-Zoom & Google Meet — We try our best to minimise meetings at Athyna, and when we do have them we make sure they are Speedy Meetings.
-Speedy Meetings save you on average of 17% of meeting time by presetting your 30 minute calls to 25, 45 to 40, 1hr to 50 minutes etc etc..
+• Zoom & Google Meet: We try our best to minimise meetings at Athyna, and when we do have them, we make sure they are Speedy Meetings.
+Speedy Meetings save you an average of 17% of meeting time by presetting your 30-minute calls to 25, 45, 40, 1 hour, 50 minutes, etc.

-Google Sheets — Docs are banned at Athyna, as we live in Notion, and if it doesn’t require complex formulas we will usually use Notion database too.
-But for those sheets that are complex we still use Google Sheets.
+• Google Sheets: Docs are banned at Athyna; we live in Notion, and if it doesn’t require complex formulas, we usually use a Notion database instead.
+But for complex sheets, we still use Google Sheets.

 Meetings & communications

-I would love to say that we are one of the organisations who has close to 0 meetings, but we aren’t.
-We are working towards less and less meetings, however, each and every department has meetings.
-Let’s break down how we do meetings and what type of communication cadence we have with the entire company.
+I would love to say we are one of the organisations with close to zero meetings, but we aren’t.
+We are working towards fewer meetings; however, each department still has meetings.
+Let’s break down how we run meetings and what communication cadence we use with the entire company.

 Departmental Meetings (weekly)

-Every department will meet at least once weekly to discuss whatever is important to the department at that point in time.
+Every department will meet at least once a week to discuss what is important to the department at that time.
 I think it’s important in a remote setting to have this meeting to get some face-to-face time every week.

 Bunch of heroes.